At hurricane ground zero, where it’s like ‘a bomb went off,’ grueling cleanup begins

 That charm was scoured away.
 Destroyed were restaurants with names like Toucan’s and Mango Marley’s.
 The building that housed Frost’s Pottery vanished completely, leaving vivid Mexican-style shards spilled out on the road.

 The sheer devastation shocked homeowners who returned on Friday.
-The storm surge collapsed a portion of U.S. 98 near the famed El Governor hotel, which lost an entire wing of its complex.
-It’s pool also disappeared completely.
+The storm surge collapsed a portion of U.S. 98 near the famed El Governor Motel, which lost an entire wing of its complex.
+Its pool also disappeared completely.

 Down the road, Tammy Pullen arrived with her daughter to start piling up their trashed belongings buried in the muck outside their condo.
 The efforts were cosmetic, just a way to keep busy and feel helpful.